 Receive your Green Card

-- Prepare your application, gathering evidence to demonstrate your qualifications, such as academic degrees, awards, publications, letters of recommendation, and any other relevant documentation.
+- Prepare your application, gathering evidence to demonstrate your qualifications, such as academic degrees, awards, publications, media coverage of your work, letters of recommendation, and any other relevant documentation.
 Write a personal statement explaining how your work benefits the US national interest and why you qualify for the NIW.

-- Complete the Immigrant Petition for Alien Worker (Form I-140), and submit it to the US Citizenship and Immigration Services (USCIS), together with the supporting documents.
+- Complete the Immigrant Petition for Alien Worker (Form I-140) and submit it to the US Citizenship and Immigration Services (USCIS), with the supporting documents, including a detailed cover letter.
+Your priority date (your place in the queue to apply for a Green Card) will be assigned on the date that USCIS receives your Form I-140 petition.

 - Once USCIS approves your Form I-140 petition, you will receive a Notice of Approval.
 This indicates that your petition has been accepted.

-- Now there are two options: if you are already in the US with some valid non-immigrant status, apply for an adjustment of status (Form I-485).
-If you are abroad, apply for your green card at a consulate or embassy (Form DS-260).
+- Now, there are two options: If you’re already in the US with some valid non-immigrant status, apply for an adjustment of status (Form I-485).
+If you’re abroad, and your priority date is current, you’ll need to apply for your Green Card at a consulate or embassy (Form DS-260).

-- Once your application is approved, you will receive your green card, officially known as the Permanent Resident Card (Form I-551).
+- Once your application is approved, you’ll receive your Green Card, officially known as the Permanent Resident Card (Form I-551).

 Document checklist

-When preparing your EB-2 NIW petition, it is essential to include all the necessary supporting documents.
-While the specific requirements may vary depending on your case, here is a general document checklist:
+When preparing your EB-2 NIW petition, it’s essential to include all the necessary supporting documents.
+While the specific requirements may vary depending on your case, here is a general checklist of required documentation:

 - Academic degrees, certificates, or licenses